Clarborough Primary Local Secondary Schools/Academies Apprenticeships

 The National Deaf Children’s Society has a range of advice to help deaf children (and adults too) through the Covid crisis.
 In particular it explores the important of ‘see-through’ masks so that deaf people can lip read.
 Click here for much more...

-Nottinghamshire Applications for Primary School places in September, 2021 closed on 15th January, 2021.
-Applications for secondary school places for September 2021 closed on 31st October, 2020!
+Nottinghamshire Applications for Primary School places in September, 2022 opens on 8th November, 2021 until 15th January, 2022.
+Applications for Secondary school places for September 2022 opened on 9th August, 2021 and closed on 31st October, 2021!

 Nottinghamshire schools holiday dates through to Summer 2023 here...